Sport Medicine & Injury Clinic in Chicago

 Whether you’re a professional or a semi-professional athlete, or simply an active person that enjoys sports on the weekends, your body is equally vulnerable to sports injuries.
 When you injure your knee on a ski slope, or overdo it during practice, you deserve the same access to a sports injury doctor.

-Our sports injury doctors in Chicago have access to the tools and technologies to diagnose and treat the source of your pain.
+Our sports medicine & injury doctors in Chicago have access to the tools and technologies to diagnose and treat the source of your pain.
 We provide a range of services for treating and healing both hard and soft tissue injuries, including:

 Our top-of-the-line treatments can include both active and passive physical therapy.
 Our Chicago sports therapy specialists offer a range of services for strengthening and healing, starting with diagnostic testing, pain management and physical therapy, and, if needed, orthopedic surgery and post-op physical therapy.

-The professionals at La Clínica’s Chicago chiropractic and sports injury centers begin your treatment with a targeted physical evaluation.
+The professionals at La Clínica’s Chicago physical therapy chiropractic and sports injury centers begin your treatment with a targeted physical evaluation.
 Our staff uses imaging technologies and physical testing to determine the extent of damage and whether or not surgery is necessary.

 Sports injury is a blanket term that refers to any injury that happens during intense or challenging physical activity.
 There are several types of varying injuries that we include in that category.
 If you think you’ve experienced any of these sports injuries, that’s when it’s time to see a doctor.